 Action committees

-Each LAA member consortium nominates four representatives from their member libraries to work on the action committees.
+Each LAA member consortium nominates four to five representatives from their member libraries to work on the action committees.
 Representatives serve two year terms.

 E-resource Testing